-7.2.3 South Australian
+7.2.3 South Australian Guideline Compliance

-Data plotted using both $L{Aeq}$ and $L{A90}$ corrected for background plus 3 dB along with the trendline through the data exceed the South Australian 40 dB(A) threshold at all Sites.
-At Sites 02, 04, 05 and 13 the exceedance is marginal and if measured on a 'substantial' compliance basis these four sites comply (Section 6.7.2).
+Data plotted using both L{Aeq} and L{A90} corrected for background plus 3 dB along with the trendline through the data exceed the South Australian 40 dB(A) threshold at all Sites.
+At Sites 05, 134 and 13 the exceedance is marginal and at wind speeds from 9.5 m/s.
+If measured on a 'substantial' compliance basis these three sites comply (Section 6.8.2).
+The trendline for Site 06 did not reach the 40 dB threshold.

-7.2.4 Canada and Denmark
+7.2.4 Canadian and Danish Guideline Compliance

-It can be seen from the plots that when using the $L{Aeq}$ metric the trendline does not conform to the expected shape for wind turbine noise.
-The $L{A90}$ metric however does present in the expected shape.
-In all cases the trendlines are lower than the Canadian and Danish thresholds at 6m/s and 8m/s (Section 6.7.3) and the Canadian threshold at 10m/s.
+In all cases the trendlines are lower than the Canadian and Danish thresholds at 6m/s and 8m/s (Section 6.8.3) and the Canadian threshold at 10m/s.

-7.2.5 World Health Organisation
+7.2.5 World Health Organisation Compliance

-The data indicates that the levels are consistently within the WHO thresholds (Section 6.8).
+The data indicates that the levels are consistently within the WHO thresholds (Section 6.9).